Ass.-Prof. Isabella Wagner

-Isabella Wagner is assistant professor (tenure track) in Cognitive Neuroscience of brain-microbiome interaction at the Vienna Cognitive Science Hub, the Department of Cognition, Emotion, and Methods in Psychology and the Centre for Microbiology and Environmental Systems Science
+Isabella Anderson-Wagner is assistant professor (tenure track) in Cognitive Neuroscience of brain-microbiome interaction at the Vienna Cognitive Science Hub, the Department of Cognition, Emotion, and Methods in Psychology and the Centre for Microbiology and Environmental Systems Science.
+She is head of the Wagner Lab.

 Isabella Wagner is a cognitive neuroscientist and her main research topics revolce around memory and the neural codes underpinning it.